-Beginning in the first quarter of 2022, we added resources to our organization to drive revenue growth and new product development.
-As much as feasible, this is being accomplished with temporary, experienced fractional consultants to minimize permanent expense while also taking advantage of their deep expertise and ability to execute quickly.
-Compared to the first quarter of last year, G&A expenses increased due to higher D&O insurance costs, higher non-cash stock compensation costs, and higher costs in the Finance area, partially offset by a lower accrual rate for management incentives.
+Beginning in the first quarter of 2022, we added resources to our organization to drive revenue growth and new product development as well as accounting and finance infrastructure to ensure proper controls and processes were in place to safeguard the Company's assets.
+As much as feasible, this is being accomplished with temporary, experienced fractional consultants to minimize permanent expense while also taking advantage of these consultants' deep expertise and ability to execute quickly.
+Compared to the first quarter and first half of last year, general and administrative expenses increased due to higher director and officer insurance costs, higher consultant fees, increased spending in the accounting and finance area, higher costs related to being a public company, and a higher accrual rate for management incentives.